justahmed99/spring-boot-graphql/README.md

 - Then visit `http://localhost:<your_port>/graphiql`, you will get the graphQL query console link the shown image below

 ![Alt text](/graphql-console.png "Optional title")

+## When to use GraphQL
+Here is some clues when is the good condition to use GraphQL :
+- When you have bandwidth concern i.e., integration with IoT
+- Data fetching control.
+GraphQL allow client app to ask just the necessary data.
+This is the biggest benefit of GraphQL over REST.

+## Note!
+GraphQL is alternative for REST but for replacement!
+So learn both!